Alliance Independent Consulting provides organisational governance support, specialising in the following areas:

 - mediated settlement of disputes

 Steve Dunn is a Director of Alliance Legal Services, and Principal Consultant of the Alliance Independent Consulting Division.
-Steve worked in the public service in Australia and in the Pacific region for over 20 years before consulting from 2011.
-He has held a number of senior Government positions including Director of Victorian Fisheries, Director General of NSW Fisheries, Deputy Director General of the Pacific Island Forum Fisheries Agency, and Chief Executive of the NSW Maritime Authority.
+He is an Associate of IC Independent Consulting.
+Steve worked in the public service in Australia and in the Pacific region for over 20 years before full-time consulting since 2011.
+He held a number of senior Government positions including: Director of Victorian Fisheries; Director General of NSW Fisheries; Deputy Director General of the Pacific Island Forum Fisheries Agency; Executive Director Compliance, Licensing and Corporate Services NSW Department of Natural Resources and Environment; and Chief Executive of the NSW Maritime Authority.

-Since 2011, Steve has worked on a range of projects involving the Pacific Islands Forum Fisheries Agency (FFA), the United Nations Food and Agriculture Organisation, the Office of the Parties to the Nauru Agreement (PNA), the Australian Maritime Safety Authority, the Australian Fisheries Management Authority, NSW Transport, NSW DPI, NSW Office of Environment and Heritage, DPI Victoria, the NSW Game Council, the PNG National Fisheries Authority, the Snowy Mountains Trout Farm, Archipelago Marine Research (Victoria, British Columbia), and New Zealand Ministry of Foreign Afffairs and Trade.
+Since 2011, Steve has worked on a range of projects involving the New Zealand Ministry of Foreign Affairs and Trade, the Pacific Islands Forum Fisheries Agency (FFA), the United Nations Food and Agriculture Organisation, the World Bank, the Office of the Parties to the Nauru Agreement (PNAO), the Australian Maritime Safety Authority (AMSA), the Australian Fisheries Management Authority (AFMA), NSW Transport, NSW DPI, NSW Office of Environment and Heritage, DPI Victoria, the NSW Game Council, the PNG National Fisheries Authority, the Snowy Mountains Trout Farm, and Archipelago Marine Research (Victoria, British Columbia).

 We have worked on a range of projects involving teams of Associates and can assemble multi-disciplinary teams of technical experts as required.